Escondido Beach, which is traditionally occupied by the wealthy in Malibu, California, will be opened to the public.

-The California Coastal Commission confirmed the news in June, although no official opening date has been announced for Escondido Beach.
+The California Coastal Commission confirmed the news in June, though no official opening date has been announced for Escondido Beach.
 However, in the near future, visitors and residents will be able to enjoy more than 43 kilometers of beaches in the area.

-Owners of the coastal villas have now agreed to pay fines and cooperate with authorities by opening roads to allow people to access the beach.
+Owners of the coastal villas have now agreed to pay fines and cooperate with the authorities by opening roads to allow people to access the beach.

 Anh Minh (According to Travel + Leisure )